Graduate Study in Theatre & Performance

 Unique to this program is the Graduate Studio as the artistic and experimental through-line of the program.
 In the Studio students continually integrate their critical studies with production in a laboratory setting.
 With some minimal support, the Studio enables students to test their ideas in focused projects.
 In this structure, students graduate with a depth of knowledge in history, theory, and criticism, as well as a body of original creative work that they can use as a foundation for their production specialty.

 All applicants are eligible to receive a Steig Olson Scholarship through the department.
 No other information or application is required.
-Exceptional PhD applicants may be eligible additional funding through the University and the College of Arts and Sciences.
-To be considered for these fellowships and scholarships, PhD applicants should submit their completed application materials no later than December 1, 2013.
+Exceptional PhD applicants may be eligible for additional funding through the University and the College of Arts and Sciences.
+To be considered for these fellowships and scholarships, PhD applicants should apply by the December 1 deadline.

 If you would like additional information regarding the program, please contact Dr. Sarah Bay-Cheng, Director of Graduate Studies: firstname.lastname@example.org; +1 716 645 0587.